Rolls-Royce RB211: Background

 The RB.178 was built on the reliable and economic advantages inherent in the Conway and, given that engine's heritage, the new engine's performance looked certain.
 The RB.178 (designated the 16 series) appears to have been the engine proposed for the Vickers Superb DB.265 (VC10), with four engines powering the high capacity transatlantic airliner.

-There are perhaps many reasons why the RB.178 failed to take off.
-Chief among them was the refusal of Boeing to accept the Rolls-Royce engine on the transatlantic 747.
+There are perhaps many reasons why the RB.178 failed.
+Chief among them was Boeing declining to offer the Rolls-Royce engine on the 747.

 The RB.178 was cancelled in May 1966 and in June 1966 Rolls-Royce indicated it did not want to battle with P&W over the Boeing 747.
-In September 1966 Rolls-Royce revealed its decision to launch an Advanced Technology Engine (A.T.E) family covering thrusts ranging from 10,000lbf (RB.203) through to 60,000lbf.
-(RB.207).
-The A.T.E family introduced new technologies such as the triple-shaft architecture, an annular combustor and a structurally integrated power-plant (nacelle).
+In September 1966 Rolls-Royce revealed its decision to launch an Advanced Technology Engine (ATE) family covering thrusts ranging from the 10000 lbf RB.203 through the 60000 lbf RB.207.
+The ATE family introduced new technologies such as the triple-shaft architecture, an annular combustor and a structurally integrated power-plant (nacelle).

 Both planes also required new engines.
 Engines were undergoing a period of rapid advance due to the introduction of the high bypass concept, which provided for greater thrust, improved fuel economy and less noise than the earlier low-bypass designs.
 Rolls-Royce had been working on an engine of the required 45,000 lbf (200 kN) thrust class for an abortive attempt to introduce an updated Hawker Siddeley Trident as the RB178.
 This work was later developed for the 47,500 lbf (211 kN) thrust RB207 to be used on the Airbus A300, before, with the withdrawal of the UK from the Airbus programme, it was cancelled in favour of the RB211 programme.